Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 1. Seat Comfort.

-Above: Steelcase Leap’s seat base looks thick and cushy, but can be surprisingly firm.
+Above: Steelcase Leap’s seat base looks gentle and inviting – because it is.

-The biggest difference between the Aeron chair and the Leap V2 is in their seat bases.
+The biggest difference between the Aeron and the Leap V2 is the seat base.

-The Steelcase Leap has the ability to flex and move, which prevents pressure points underneath your legs.
-The seat pan will move with you as you shift position or move your legs, contouring to the shape of your body.
+Leap’s seat flexes.
+It will move with you as you shift position or move your legs, contouring to the shape of your body.

 (Related: Herman Miller Embody: Why Are People Paying $3,000 For It?)